jericovalino/Train_Mask_RCNN/README.md

   -Nvidia GPU(with atleat 3.0 of computing power)</br>
   -Decent Webcam

-    Note: if your computer don't have a GPU, you can still be able to train and run on tensorflow but it will take almost forever to train a model.
+    Note: if your computer doesn't have a dedicated GPU, you can still be able to train and run on tensorflow but it will take almost forever to train a model.